 Teacher In-Service Training

-Twice a year, programs are presented that emphasize hands-on, inquiry-based lessons for use in the classroom.
+Twice a year, STARS presents programs that emphasize hands-on, inquiry-based lessons for use in the classroom.

 Developed by the American Physiological Society, these activities focus on the cardiovascular response to exercise.
 Students measure blood pressure and heart rate, calculate cardiac output, and investigate the effects of peripheral resistance on blood flow.